Tamar Gozansky: Biography

 Tamar Gozansky was born in Petah Tikva in 1940 to a Russian Jewish family.
 She earned an MSc in Economics from Leningrad State University.
 She later worked as an economist.

 Political career

-Gozansky joined Maki (the Israeli Communist Party), the major part of the Hadash alliance.
+Gozansky joined the Communist Party of Israel, the major part of the Hadash alliance.
 She entered the Knesset in July 1990 as a replacement for veteran Hadash MK Tawfik Toubi and retained her seat in the 1992 elections, after which she chaired the Knesset's joint committee on early childhood.

 She was reelected in 1996, and again chaired the joint committee on early childhood.
 Following a third re-election in 1999 she became chairwoman of the committee on the rights of the child and the special committee for school dropout rates.

 Prior to the 2003 election, Gozansky announced that she would not seek re-election, which required a special majority of the party for its veteran representatives in the Knesset.